Dami-1are/Bank-Customer-Churn-Analysis/README.md

 ### Objectives

-— Identify Churn Drivers (Understand the demographic and behavioral factors contributing to customer churn).
+- Identify Churn Drivers (Understand the demographic and behavioral factors contributing to customer churn).

-— Assess Customer Profiles (Segment customers based on age, balance, tenure, geography, and other features).
+- Assess Customer Profiles (Segment customers based on age, balance, tenure, geography, and other features).

-— Evaluate Bank Performance Metrics (Examine KPIs such as churn rate, average balance, and product usage).
+- Evaluate Bank Performance Metrics (Examine KPIs such as churn rate, average balance, and product usage).

-— Regional & Gender Influence (Determine how geography and gender influence customer retention).
+- Regional & Gender Influence (Determine how geography and gender influence customer retention).

-— Develop Data-Driven Retention Strategies (Recommend actions to reduce churn based on predictive patterns).
+- Develop Data-Driven Retention Strategies (Recommend actions to reduce churn based on predictive patterns).

+### Data Cleaning

+The dataset contains:
+- Categorical Data: Geography, Gender, HasCrCard, IsActiveMember, Exited.

+- Numerical Data: Age, Balance, Tenure, EstimatedSalary, CreditScore, NumOfProducts

+### Steps Taken:

+- Removed null or duplicate entries (none found in Power BI model).

+- Verified data types (e.g., Exited as binary, Balance as float).

+- Filtered out outliers where necessary (e.g., zero balance with high tenure).

+- Standardized column labels and values for visual clarity

 ### Tools

-—  Power BI – Used for modeling, dashboarding, and visualization.
+-  Power BI – Used for modeling, dashboarding, and visualization.

-—  Microsoft Excel – Used for exploratory cleaning and pre-modeling steps.
+-  Microsoft Excel – Used for exploratory cleaning and pre-modeling steps.

 ### Results/Findings

 1. Overall Churn Rate

     Churned Customers: 2,037

     Churn Rate: 20.4% (relatively high)

 2. Age & Churn Relationship

     Customers aged 40+ had significantly higher churn rates.

     Churn likelihood increases with age, peaking around 45–50 years.

 3. Balance and Churn

     Customers with a high balance (> $100,000) are more likely to churn.

     This suggests that high-value clients may feel underserved or better targeted by competitors.

 4. Tenure vs. Churn

     No direct correlation found between tenure and churn.

     Long-standing customers churn at almost the same rate as newer ones.

 5. Geography

     Region	Churn Rate

     Germany	32%
     France	16%
     Spain	15%

     Customers in Germany are nearly twice as likely to churn compared to other regions.

 6. Gender

     Female customers have a higher churn rate (~25%) than males (~16%).

 7. Customer Activity

     Inactive customers churned at a rate of 27%, while active ones were at 14%.

     Activity level is a strong retention indicator.

 8. Products Owned

     Customers with 1 product had the highest churn rate (25%).

     Those with 2 or more products showed lower churn, indicating cross-selling effectiveness.

 9. Credit Card Ownership

     Having a credit card has no significant impact on churn directly.

 10. Estimated Salary

     No clear pattern found between salary and churn.
 Suggests churn is influenced more by engagement than income.

 ### Recommendation